yehandineth/RCT-Structuring-model/README.md

-# Deep Neural Network for adding structure to RCT Abstracts of Medical Research Papers
+# RCT Abstract Classification Model

-Welcome to the RCT Abstract Classification Model repository!
-This project focuses on classifying sentences within research abstracts into predefined categories using deep learning techniques.
+A deep learning approach to identify and categorize sentences in Randomized Controlled Trial (RCT) abstracts.

 ## Table of Contents